-Is it time for an OSHA STEL for Hydrogen Peroxide?
+Is it Time for an OSHA STEL for Hydrogen Peroxide?

 The customer asked the sterilizer manufacturer to correct the problem but without success.
 The customer managed the situation by telling employees to open the door at the end of a cycle and step away until the monitor readings fell down to safe levels before removing the load.
-The customer later relocated the sterilizers to custom built room with exhaust ventilation directly above each sterilizer.
+The customer later relocated the sterilizers to a custom built room with exhaust ventilation directly above each sterilizer.

-In terms of just the PELs and IDLH’s, the manufacturer was correct, however they missed the key point of the General Duty Clause in the Occupational Safety and Health Act of 1970 “Each employer shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees; …”
+In terms of just the PELs and IDLH’s, the manufacturer was correct, however they missed the key point of the General Duty Clause in the Occupational Safety and Health Act of 1970: “Each employer shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees;…”

 If the OSHA PEL and ACGIH TLV are both 1 ppm, then it is reasonable to assume that repeated inhaling 25 to 40 ppm is probably not a good thing to do to one’s lungs, especially for a technician in a busy department who is sequentially loading and unloading four sterilizers every hour.

 Excursions in worker exposure levels may exceed 3 times the TLV-TWA for no more that a total of 30 minutes during a workday, and under no circumstances should they exceed 5 times the TLV-TWA, provided that the TLV-TWA is not exceeded.